bewcloud/bewcloud/README.md

 This is the [bewCloud app](https://bewcloud.com) built using [Fresh](https://fresh.deno.dev) and deployed using [docker compose](https://docs.docker.com/compose/).

+If you're looking for the desktop sync app, it's at [`bewcloud-desktop`](https://github.com/bewcloud/bewcloud-desktop).

+If you're looking for the mobile app, it's at [`bewcloud-mobile`](https://github.com/bewcloud/bewcloud-mobile).

 > [!CAUTION]
 > This is actively being built and should be considered pre-alpha.
 Bugs will exist.
 Code and models _can_ change without a good upgrade path (though I'll try to avoid that). **Don't use it as your only source of data!**